Codesmith512/Minimum/README.md

 #Installation

-Debugging and release binaries are located in bin/ in their respective folders The debugging will automatically dump the instruction pointer, heap, and stack (if enabled) on program exit
+Debugging and release binaries are located in `bin/` in their respective folders The debugging will automatically dump the instruction pointer, heap, and stack (if enabled) on program exit

-Example programs can be found in examples/ , but must be renamed to 'input.txt' before running
+Example programs can be found in `examples/` , but must be renamed to `input.txt` before running

 #How to Use